 In 2012, SOSJ provided $79,000 in funding for the construction of kiosks which are used to make Veterans and their families aware of a special version of NAMI’s very popular Family to Family Program that focuses on Post Traumatic Stress Disorder.
 Currently, SOSJ is providing funding of $25,700 to update their failure prone Information System by purchasing sixteen desktop computers and a server.

-Grand Priory of the Americas > Priory of the Western United States > San Francisco Commandery
+Grand Priory of the United States and Central America > Priory of San Francisco Bay > San Francisco Commandery

 Records of earlier charitable activities are currently unavailable.

 - Operation Freedom Paws: This organisation assists returning veterans and other individuals with disabilities in acquiring the tools and knowledge to train and service their own service dogs.
 This helps overcome anxiety disorders and reduces the problems caused by the multi-year waiting list for trained dogs from existing organisations. $12,000.